Large crowds enjoy Batavia Farmers Market, a 30-year summer tradition

 The organization hosts monthly meetings and invites guest speakers to come and teach innovative gardening techniques.

-“A lot of the younger generation is unaware of where the food they eat comes from,” said Trout said.
+“A lot of the younger generation is unaware of where the food they eat comes from,” Trout said.
 “We need to encourage them and help them recognize what we do to the environment today affects what’s going to be available to them when they grow up.”

-Such community ideals is part of what keeps bringing both visitors and vendors back to the market each week and each year.
+Community ideals is part of what keeps bringing both visitors and vendors back to the market each week and each year.

 “The best part of being here is the people are so friendly,” Clark said.
-“The vendors like to interact with the people and with each other too.
+“The vendors like to interact with the people and with each other, too.
 Everybody here works together.”

 Musicians interested in playing at the Saturday market can call the Instrument Exchange at 847-951-7098.
-To play the Wednesday evening market, email the Sidecar Supper Club and Beer Garden at howdy@sidecarsupperclub.com.
+To play at the Wednesday evening market, email the Sidecar Supper Club and Beer Garden at howdy@sidecarsupperclub.com.